accessstorm/Universally/README.md

     ```bash
     python manage.py runserver
     ```
-    The API backend will be available at `http://127.0.0.1:8000/`.
+    The web application will be available at `http://127.0.0.1:8000/`.

 ## Deployment

-This project is configured for a split deployment:

-*   **Backend API:** Deployed to **Render** using the `render.yaml` configuration file.
-This handles Python execution, database connections, and API request processing.
+This project is configured for deployment to **Render** using the `render.yaml` configuration file.
+Render will host the entire Django application, including backend logic, template rendering, and static file serving (via Whitenoise).
-*   **Frontend Application:** A separate frontend application (e.g., React, Vue) should be built to interact with this API.
-This frontend application is intended to be deployed to **Vercel**.

-Refer to the Render deployment steps outlined previously for deploying the backend.
-Configure your frontend application to make requests to the deployed Render backend URL.
+Refer to the Render deployment steps outlined previously for deploying the application.
+Ensure you set the necessary environment variables (`GOOGLE_AI_API_KEY`) in the Render dashboard.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.